 The Perpetrator Question

-The teenagers who commit these acts are accountability is the prerequisite for transformation.
+The teenagers who commit these acts are not beyond accountability and not beyond transformation.
+But accountability is the prerequisite for transformation.
 A community that minimizes what they did, treats it as a youthful mistake with no serious consequence, or rushes to restoration before genuine repentance has happened, is not being merciful.
 It is enabling the behavior to continue and teaching the perpetrator that serious harm has no serious consequence.

 Mark 12:31 frames the standard: love your neighbor as yourself.
 The question to put before a teenage perpetrator is straightforward.
 If someone had done this to you, or to your sister, how would you want it treated?
+What would accountability look like?
 What would real apology require?

 This is not punitive.
 It is the restoration of moral seriousness to an act that the perpetrator may have treated as trivial.
 Genuine accountability, including school consequences, possible legal consequences, and honest confrontation with the harm caused, is what makes real repentance possible.